-- 1. The premises of origin is a government registered or licensed zoo or wildlife park located in a State or Province that has been free from vesicular stomatitis for the past three months, and is approved for the holding of non-domesticated animals, is under veterinary supervision, and implements a suitable health-monitoring program, including microbiological and parasitological tests and necropsies. - 2.
+- 1. The premises of origin is a government registered or licensed zoo or wildlife park approved for the holding of non-domesticated animals, is under veterinary supervision, and implements a suitable health-monitoring program, including microbiological and parasitological tests and necropsies. - 2.
 Each animal for export has been continuously resident in the premises of origin for at least 12 months prior to certification or since birth. - 3.
-No case of African horse sickness, Rift Valley fever or Venezuelan equine encephalomyelitis has been reported in this country during the past 3 months.
+No case of African horse sickness, Rift Valley fever, Venezuelan equine encephalomyelitis or vesicular stomatitis has been reported in this country during the past 3 months.

 - 4. No case of Borna disease, dourine, epizootic lymphangitis, equine piroplasmosis, glanders, heartwater, horse pox or trypanosomosis (Trypanosoma evansi, T vivax) has been diagnosed in any animal in the premises of origin during the past 12 months. - 5.
 No case of equine infectious anaemia, equine influenza, equine viral encephalomyelitis or equine erhlichiosis (Ehrlichia risticii, E equi) has been diagnosed in the past 3 months, and no case of bovine tuberculosis during the past 5 years, in any animal at the premises of origin of the same Family as the export animal/s. - 6.
-Each animal that is a member of the Family Equidae has been vaccinated twice against equine influenza, and at least once against West Nile Virus, during the period between four months and 30 days prior to the scheduled date of export using vaccines approved for use in horses. - 7.
+Each animal that is a member of the Family Equidae has been vaccinated twice against equine influenza during the period between four months and 30 days prior to the scheduled date of export, using a vaccine approved for use in horses. - 7.
 The animal/s was/were isolated from other animals not of the same health and residency status for 30 days prior to the scheduled date of export, and remained free from clinical signs of infectious or contagious disease during that period. - 8.
 Each animal has been individually identified by frequency identification (RFID) with an ISO-compliant microchip (transponder), and the site of implantation and the identification number of each animal is recorded on the veterinary certificate. - 9.
 At least 10 days after the commencement of the pre-export isolation period, samples were taken from each animal (other than unweaned animals less than 6 months old) and tested at a government-approved laboratory, with negative results, for equine piroplasmosis (Babesia equi and B caballi) by indirect fluorescent antibody test. - 10.
 Each animal was treated for internal and external parasites (including ticks) with effective broad spectrum parasiticides twice during the 30 days prior to export at an interval of at least 14 days, and the dates of treatment, active ingredients and dose rates used are recorded for each animal in the individual health records attached to the veterinary certificate. - 11.
 He/she or another Official Veterinarian has inspected each animal within 72 hours prior to export and found it to be healthy, free from external parasites and fit to travel. - 12.
 After due enquiry he/she is satisfied that each animal will be shipped in a container that meets the appropriate container requirements specified in the International Air Transport Association (IATA) Live Animals Regulations.